 DIY Safety Tips for Beginners

-by Leona Zoey on May 21, 2014
+by Guest on May 21, 2014

 Now that the winter is over and spring is here, you might be itching to get into some DIY.
-Even if you’re new to home renovation, you might feel as though you’re capable of jumping into a large project, and without the proper preparation in the form of some basic training, things could go horribly wrong for you.
+Even if you’re new to home renovation, you might feel as though you’re capable of jumping into a large project, and without the proper preparation in the form of some basic training, things could go wrong for you.

 If you’re attempting a DIY project this weekend, it’s important to be aware of the safety basics before you begin.
 DIY has grown hugely in popularity over the last few years and more people than ever are choosing to do home improvement or repair tasks themselves instead of calling in the professionals.
-You can save a great deal of money by learning how to complete DIY tasks, but it’s essential that you do this safely.
+You can save a great deal of money by learning how to complete DIY tasks, but you must do this safely.

-For DIY tasks, it’s best not to wear loose clothes or jewellery.
+For DIY tasks, it’s best not to wear loose clothing or jewelry.
 Long hair should be tied back and you should always wear the recommended safety gear.
 When working in a dusty environment, you should wear goggles and a mask over your nose and mouth.
 It’s important to wear a mask when working with chemicals, and the space you’re operating in should also be well ventilated to reduce the risk of inhalation.
 If you’re using sharp tools, keep your hands covered with gloves.

 Working at Height

 If you’re using power tools, make sure that they are well-maintained.
-Many DIY beginners borrow their power tools from friends and neighbours, and if you’re doing this it’s essential that you check the equipment for cracked casings or frayed power cords.
+Many DIY beginners borrow their power tools from friends and neighbors, and if you’re doing this it’s essential that you check the equipment for cracked casings or frayed power cords.
 Electrical tools should be properly insulated and have regular service checks.
 Never leave an active power tool unattended.